 On open access land frequented by dog walkers.
 From Harden drive up the steep and winding Keighley Road for approx 1km to a small rectangular car park on the left.
 Follow the path for ~100m to a kissing gate.
 Here is a rock with 5 small boulder problems.
 Take the path leftwards and continue down-hill now within woodland for approximately 200m to another path.
 Again take the left fork and continue for about 50m until the crag is found.
-If struggling then locate the dry stone wall and continue to the bottom (SW) corner of the field.
+If struggling then locate the dry stone wall and continue to its bottom (SW) corner.
 The crag can be seen from here.

 |worthwhile local venue. evidence of some pretty enthusiastic brushing/tick marks though - doesn't seem necessary.|